akshell/docs/ref/core/request.rst

 Akshell application model is centered in request handling.
 During its life cycle an application waits for a request delivery, handles a request, or requests other application and waits for the request to be handled.
-Besides that, application developers could also evaluate arbitrary expressions in their spots (and in the release if they have a permission of an application admin to do so), but this feature is intended only for debug purposes.
+Besides that, application developers can also evaluate arbitrary expressions in their spots (and in the release if they have a permission of an application admin to do so), but this feature is intended only for debug purposes.